-Evaluation Experience: In addition to therapy, Meaghan also enjoys assessment work and is experienced in determining diagnoses and recommendations that support optimal care.
-Her breadth of evaluation training includes educational, ASD, rehabilitation, and disability evaluations with all ages.
+Evaluation Experience: Meaghan enjoys assessment work and is experienced in determining diagnoses and recommendations that support optimal care.
+Her breadth of evaluation training includes psychological, educational, ASD, rehabilitation, and disability evaluations with all ages, as well as forensic evaluations for court.
+Although at Lepage Associates Meaghan only does evaluations, she is also an experienced therapist, and is well aware of how important it is to provide practical and usable information and recommendations to her evaluation clients.

 Research: Meaghan’s broad research experience includes the areas of neuropsychology and tests of executive functioning, personality development, rehabilitation and outcomes for individuals with brain injury, and intimate partner violence.
 In one study related to AD/HD testing, she evaluated the psychological properties of self-report measures, performance validity measures, and neuropsychological tests, analyzing the convergence of self-report versus performance-based measures of executive functioning.
 Two other studies related to personality development.
 Meaghan transcribed and coded qualitative interviews of black women’s narratives and conducted statistical analyses of quantitative measures of stress, resilience, and well-being, analyzing the relationship between well-being and coping in black women.
 In research related to brain injury, she investigated the impact of the family on community integration and participation for individuals with brain injury, and investigated the impacts of brain injury on individuals who serve as primary caregivers.
 Lastly, her master’s thesis focused on effective therapy for victims of domestic violence, titled ‘Effective Treatments for the Persistent Negative Impacts of Intimate Partner Violence.’
 Her research resulted in the following professional presentations: